Wilford Woodruff: Settling Utah

-Woodruff sometimes led ceremonies in the Endowment House after it was built in 1855, officiating every Saturday in sealings and endowments 1867–1868.
-He served a "home mission" to reactivate lapsed members and call them to repentance, preaching for a renewed commitment to their religion throughout the Mormon Reformation.
+Woodruff sometimes led ceremonies in the Endowment House after it was built in 1855, officiating every Saturday in sealings and endowments in 1867 to 1868.
+He served a "home mission" to reactivate lapsed members and call them to repentance, preaching for a renewed commitment to religion throughout the Mormon Reformation.
 During the time of the Utah War, he moved his family south to Provo in April 1858; they moved back to Salt Lake City in July.
 During this time there were no public worship services in Salt Lake City, and Woodruff and the other members of the Twelve Apostles organized groups of priesthood holders that met regularly to pray and preach to one another.
 Woodruff's wife Sara lived and taught school in Fort Harriman in 1860; she returned to Salt Lake City by 1865.
-Delight moved to Fort Harriman in 1862 and her parents also lived there.
+His wife Delight moved to Fort Harriman in 1862, and her parents also lived there.
 In 1866, Emma moved to a house on Woodruff's farm just outside Salt Lake City.
-In 1868 Woodruff was elected to be part of the city council in Provo; his wife Delight moved to Provo to facilitate his work there.
+In 1868, Woodruff was elected to be part of the city council in Provo; Delight moved to Provo to facilitate his work there.

 Woodruff was the founding director of Zion's Cooperative Savings Bank in August 1871.
 He was also on the board of directors for ZCMI.
 When Brigham Young set up United Order communities in 1874, Woodruff helped organize United Orders in Provo, Pleasant Grove, American Fork, and Lehi, but did not enroll in the communalist program himself.
 Most United Order programs stopped functioning after a few months.
-Woodruff started keeping bees in 1870, and founded a society for bee-keepers in Utah territory that year.
+Woodruff started keeping bees in 1870, and founded a society for beekeepers in Utah territory that year.
 He and Phebe moved to a smaller house in 1871, since their children were no longer living at home.
 Woodruff's other wives still continued to bear children and needed larger places to live.
-Woodruff's wife Sarah and his son's family moved to Randolph, Utah in 1871, and he built a house for Sarah in 1872.
-Woodruff bought new mowers and rakes, which he used in both his Randolph farm and his Salt Lake City farm in 1873.
+Woodruff's wife Sarah and his son's family moved to Randolph, Utah, in 1871, and he built a house for Sarah in 1872.
+Woodruff bought new mowers and rakes, which he used at both Randolph farm and his Salt Lake City farm in 1873.
 He built a house for Delight in 1876 in Salt Lake City.
 He helped his older sons, Wilford Jr. and David Patten, with their own farming businesses.
 Phebe was still Woodruff's most visible wife, appearing with him in public.